FREQUENTLY ASKED QUESTIONS

 Why don’t you pick up your phone?!

-During normal business hours, I work full time for a master watchmaker in Sydney CBD.
-As such, I am not able to always attend the phone.

-Please do leave a voice message, text or email and I will get back to you.

-(New text)

-## FREQUENTLY ASKED QUESTIONS

-Why don’t you pick up your phone?!

 During normal business hours, I work full-time for another watch and clock repair business.
 As such, I am not able to always attend the phone.

 Please leave a voice message, text or email and I will get back to you.